-Despite its remote location and relatively small size, Mae Sot is among the most culturally diverse cities in Thailand.
-Walking down the streets of the town, you’ll see a fascinating ethnic mixture: Burmese men in their longyi (sarongs), Hmong and Karen women in traditional hill-tribe dress, bearded Muslims, Thai army rangers and foreign NGO workers.
-Burmese and Karen are spoken more than Thai, shop signs along the streets are in Thai, Burmese and Chinese, and most of the temple architecture in Mae Sot is Burmese.
-Mae Sot has also become the most important jade and gem centre along the border, with most of the trade controlled by Chinese and Indian immigrants from Myanmar.
+Despite its remote location and relatively small size, Mae Sot (แม่สอด) is among the most culturally diverse cities in Thailand.
+Walking down the town's streets you’ll see a fascinating ethnic mixture of Burmese men in their longyi (sarongs), Hmong and Karen women in traditional hill-tribe dress, bearded Muslims, Thai army rangers and foreign NGO workers.
+Burmese and Karen are spoken as much as Thai, shop signs along the streets are in Thai, Burmese and Chinese, and much of the temple architecture is Burmese.
+Mae Sot has also become the most important jade and gem centre along the border, with much of the trade controlled by Chinese and Muslim immigrants from Myanmar.

-Although there aren’t many formal sights in Mae Sot, and most tourists just come for a visa run, many end up staying longer than expected.
-A vibrant market, several good restaurants and a fun nightlife scene have become attractions in their own right.
+Although there aren’t many formal sights in Mae Sot, many visitors end up staying longer than expected.
+The multicultural vibe, not to mention a vibrant market, fun activities and good food have become attractions in their own right.